 "Let food be thy medicine, and medicine be thy food." -Hippocrates

-Here's our round up of the Top 5 Foods to prevent or remedy certain symptoms.
+Here's our round up of the Top 5 Foods to eat when you start to get the sniffles.

 We bet your grandma’s told you this one before.
 Studies show that warm liquids act as a natural decongestant.
 Polyphenols, a micronutrient found in teas, that have properties that are anti-inflammatory.
 In addition, they protect the body's tissues against oxidative stress and associated pathologies.
 A specific polyphenol, tannins act as antioxidants and have antiviral, antibacterial and anti-fungal properties.